- Guidance Statement

 4. The certification is attesting that effort paid or contributed for a time period matches the effort expended for the time frame.

-The University of Massachusetts Dartmouth certifies the effort of all employees working on sponsored projects on a semester basis, summer,fall and spring.
-Once all payrolls for the semester has been charged and uploaded into PeopleSoft, the central effort coordinator reviews the data for cost share.
+The University of Massachusetts Dartmouth certifies the effort of all employees working on federally funded sponsored projects on an annual basis.
+The certification year starts September 1st and ends August 31st.
+Once all payrolls for the year has been charged and uploaded into PeopleSoft, the Financial Systems and Reporting Manager reviews the data for cost share.
 Once that review is completed, the effort period is open for certification.
-A system generated email is sent to all certifiers advising them the system is open and the duedate.
-The period opens approximately three weeks after the period enddate and is open for six weeks.
+A system generated email is sent to all certifiers advising them the system is open and the due date.
+The period opens approximately two months after the period end date and is open for six weeks.
 Periodic emails are system generated to remind certifiers of open cards.
 These emails are sent 21 days prior to the end of the period, 14 days prior and 7 days prior to the end of the period.
 Individual emails are also distributed 7 days prior to the end of the period.

-As certifications are completed, the central coordinator reviews for any items requiring further discussion and obtains any transfersrequired to correct the payroll.
+As certifications are completed, the Financial Systems and Reporting Manager reviews for any items requiring further discussion and obtains any transfers required to correct the payroll.
 Any variance over 5% between Computed Effort (Payroll + Cost Share) and Certified Effort is investigated and either returned to the certifier before processing or noted in the effort note section the reason for the discrepancy.
-After satisfactory review, the effort card is processed by the central coordinator.
-Initial review of certified effort cards by the central coordinator is completed one month after the period closes.
+After satisfactory review, the effort card is processed by the Financial Systems and Reporting Manager.
+Initial review of certified effort cards by the Financial Systems and Reporting Manager is completed one month after the period closes.
 Any open issues at that time are noted in a log and the ORA Director or designee is consulted for further action and timeframe for resolving.
-If a payroll transfer is processed through payroll, updates are sent to the effort certification system ECRT on a bi-weekly basis, a payroll reconciliation task is created and the card is re-opened, an email is sent to the certifier and the effort card is recertified at that time.
+If a payroll transfer is processed through payroll, updates are sent to the effort certification system ECC on a bi-weekly basis, a payroll reconciliation task is created and the card is re-opened, an email is sent to the certifier and the effort card is recertified at that time.